wovo/torsor/readme.md

 for expressing and enforcing the difference between relative and absolute (anchored) values, aka torsors.
-Much like a unit system, this library uses the type system to help you prevent some erroneous operations.
+Much like a unit system, this library uses the type system to help you eliminate erroneous operations at compile-time.
-It can also help to make an API simpler and more elegant.
+It can also help to make an API simpler and more elegant by making the difference between relative and absolute values explicit in the type system.
 By design, it has no runtime impact.

 <!---